rmsouza01/siamxt/README.txt

 Requirements
 ------------

-This toolbox requires NumPy.
-In fact I use SWIG to communicate C and Python, but I generate the SWIG wrappers myself, so you don’t need to install them your computers.
+This toolbox works with Python 2.x and requires NumPy.
+I use SWIG to communicate C and Python, but I generate the SWIG wrappers myself, so you don’t need to install SWIG on your computer.

 Documentation
 -------------

-The documentation of this toolbox is the same of the iamxt toolbox and is available at: http://adessowiki.fee.unicamp.br/adesso/wiki/iamxt/view/
+The documentation of this toolbox is the same of the iamxt (previous distribution of this toolbox) and is available at: http://adessowiki.fee.unicamp.br/adesso/wiki/iamxt/view/

+The documentation page won’t load if you have Ad-blockers.
+Please, disable them!

 Install
 -------